MRNaveed-stack/Performance-Management-System/README.md

 - Handles **performance cycles** for structured evaluations.
 - Stores **performance scores** for employee assessments.
 - End-to-end workflows controlled through database procedures and functions.
+- Work in progress.
+Implemented during internship; some sections could not be fully tested due to constraints.
+- Core logic is functional, but legacy or uneditable parts may contain errors.

 ---